Why the All Ords index can’t predict your super fund performance

 Leading indicators include consumer durables and share prices, and are used to predict which way an economy might move in the future.
 A coincident indicator (GDP, employment and retail sales) reflects the current state of the economy and relate to specific economic events.
 Lagging indicators are calculated and released once certain economic events are over.
 These include Gross National Product (GDP), Consumer Price Index (CPI), unemployment rates and interest rates1.

 Many indicators are released on a regular schedule and the markets anticipate them, try to predict them and use them to influence future activities.

-Your financial planner is always watching economic indices
+Your financial adviser is always watching economic indices